lyle-nel/siga/README.md

 * partial_substitute
 * full_substitute.

-For partial_insert, we take a random substring from the lhs string and inserts it into a random position in rhs string.
+For partial_insert, we take a random substring from the lhs string and insert it into a random position in rhs string.
 The full_insert strategy inserts the full lhs string into a random position in rhs string.
 In a similar fashion, partial_substitute substitutes a random substring from lhs into a random position in rhs.
 Finally, full_substitute substitutes the full lhs string into a random position in rhs.
 By empirical experimentation, I found that mostly partial_insert and partial_substitute is used by successful organisms, so the other 2 are disabled for now.
 We don't lose any functionality since the 2 activated strategies can fulfill the role of the disabled ones.
 The disabled ones are, in a sense, a subset of the activated ones.

 Mutation of an organism is done in a similar fashion.
 Mutation strategies include